pola-rs/polars/.github/ISSUE_TEMPLATE/bug_report.md

 #### What are the steps to reproduce the behavior?

-If possible, please include a minimal example on a dataset that is create through code:
+If possible, please include a **minimal simple** example on a dataset that is created through code:

 Please use code instead of images, we don't like typing.